Onychophora: Distribution

 Velvet worms are found in the tropics and in the temperate zone of the Southern Hemisphere.
-Members of the family Peripatidae are found the tropical regions of South America, Central America, the Caribbean islands, Gabon, Northeast India, and Southeast Asia.
-Meanwhile, members of Peripatopsidae are found Chile, Australia, Southern Africa, New Guinea, and New Zealand.
+Members of the family Peripatidae are found in the tropical regions of South America, Central America, the Caribbean islands, Gabon, Northeast India, and Southeast Asia.
+Meanwhile, members of Peripatopsidae are found in Chile, Australia, Southern Africa, New Guinea, and New Zealand.
 One deviation is the South African Peripatopsis capensis.
 This animal was inadvertently introduced to Santa Cruz Island in the Galapagos and co-occurs with native species.
 When looking at velvet worms as a whole, the majority of are found in Australia and South America.

 Extinct onychophorans have been discovered in parts of the Northern Hemisphere which are currently uninhabited by the group.
-While the onychophoran affinities of Succinipatopsis and Helenodora of are questioned,' others like the Antennipatus are at a minimum close relatives of crown-group Onychophora (Peripatidae and Peripatopsidae).
+While the onychophoran affinities of Succinipatopsis and Helenodora are questioned,' others like the Antennipatus (found in France) are at a minimum close relatives of crown-group Onychophora (Peripatidae and Peripatopsidae).
 This indicates that velvet worms were far more widespread in the past, but subsequently died off for unknown reasons.

 Habitat

-Velvet worms always sparsely occupy the habitats where they are found: they are rare among the fauna of which they are a part.
+Velvet worms always sparsely occupy the habitats where they are found: they are rare among the fauna of their habitats.

-All extant velvet worms are terrestrial (land-living) and prefer dark environments with high air humidity.
-They are found particularly in the rainforests of the tropics and temperate zones, where they live among moss cushions and leaf litter, under tree trunks and stones, in rotting wood or in termite tunnels.
-They also occur in unforested grassland, if there exist sufficient crevices in the soil into which they can withdraw during the day, and in caves.
-Two species live in caves, a habitat to which their ability to squeeze themselves into the smallest cracks makes them exceptionally well-adapted and in which constant living conditions are guaranteed.
-Since the essential requirements for cave life were probably already present prior to the settlement of these habitats, this may be described as exaptation.
+All extant velvet worms are terrestrial, preferring dark, humid environments.
+They are often found in rain-forests, in micro-habitats such as moss cushions, leaf litter, rotting wood, termite tunnels, soil crevices, and under stones and tree trunks.
+They also occur in unforested grassland.

+Some species live in caves, with at least one species living both on the surface and in caves.
+Velvet worms are already adapted to life in the dark and in crevices on the surface, so this has been described as an exaptation.

-Some species of velvet worms are able to occupy human-modified land-uses, such as cocoa and banana plantations in South America and the Caribbean, but for others, conversion of rainforests is likely one of the most important threats to their survival (see Conservation).
+Some species of velvet worms are able to occupy human-modified land-uses, such as cocoa and banana plantations in South America and the Caribbean, but for others, conversion of rain-forests is likely one of the most important threats to their survival. (see Conservation).

 Velvet worms are photophobic: They are repelled by bright light sources.
-Because the danger of desiccation is greatest during the day and in dry weather, it is not surprising that velvet worms are usually most active at night and during rainy weather.
+Because the danger of desiccation is greatest during the day and in dry weather, velvet worms are usually most active at night and during rainy weather.
 Under cold or dry conditions, they actively seek out crevices in which they shift their body into a resting state.